 What is the safest medication for type 2 diabetes?

-Pharmacists and doctors generally advise that metformin is the safest (and among the most studied) drug for blood sugar management for people with type 2 diabetes.
-However, many metformin combination drugs also have excellent safety profiles.
+Pharmacists and doctors generally advise that metformin is one of the safest and most studied drugs for managing blood sugar in people with type 2 diabetes.

 Nonetheless, it’s always important to discuss treatment options with your doctor to get individualized guidance.